 We use sake in this grilled mackerel to:

-If you are not sure what type of sake you can buy, read this post on my blog.
+If you are not sure what type of sake to buy, read my sake pantry post to learn more.

-Salt is used not only to season the fish, but it also extracts water from the fish and eliminates any unpleasant smell.
-Once you sprinkle the mackerel with salt, let it rest for 20 minutes.
-Do not let it sit anytime shorter or longer.
-If it is rested too short a time, the fish does not soak up enough salty flavor and the smell may still linger.
-On the other hand, if you rest it for too long, the smell may be gone but the flesh will get too tight and lose its texture.
+Once you sprinkle the mackerel with salt, let it rest for precisely 20 minutes.
+If doesn’t rest long enough, the fish won’t soak up enough salty flavor and the smell may still linger.
+If you rest it for too long, the flesh will get too tight and lose its texture.

 What to Serve with Grilled Mackerel